Bridal prep at Titanic Hotel

 Rachel is a photographer herself, specialising in analogue photography and training, (check out her site here) so I knew I was in for a treat but WOW!
-From the beautiful bouquets with paper roses made from vintage organ music including A Midsummer Night’s Dream and the Wedding March as a tribute to Rachel’s Nan (Adam’s buttonhole incorporated paper roses made from the footnotes of one of his favourite books, Jonathan Strange & Mr. Norrell) to the vintage Ronald Joyce dress that Rachel found and had altered to fit her vision for the day, I was in photographer heaven, and that was only the bridal prep!
+From the beautiful bouquets with paper roses made from vintage organ music including A Midsummer Night’s Dream and the Wedding March as a tribute to Rachel’s Nan; to the vintage Ronald Joyce dress that Rachel found and had altered to fit her vision for the day, I was in photographer heaven, and that was only the bridal prep!

-The morning flew by in a flurry of excitement, with a few tears thrown in thanks to Rachel’s oldest friend Sarah face-timing from Australia and a lovely letter and forget-me-not brooch from maid of honour Emma who couldn’t actually make the wedding as she was about to give birth to twins!
-All of Rachel’s beautiful jewellery held special sentimental value as it was either given to her by her beloved mum or friends.
+The morning flew by in a flurry of excitement, with a few tears thrown in thanks to Rachel’s oldest friend Sarah face-timing from Australia.
+Also a lovely letter and forget-me-not brooch from maid of honour Emma who couldn’t actually make the wedding as she was about to give birth to twins!
+All of Rachel’s beautiful jewellery holds special sentimental value as it was either given to her by her beloved mum or friends.
 Amy and Emma did an amazing job with hair and make-up and I spent a good part of the morning just admiring their artistry!

-Once everyone was ready it was time to make our way to Ness Gardens and what better way to do it than in a vintage car called Hilda the Hillman for the bridesmaids, Niki and Meryl and a 1954 Rover 90 for Rachel and her dad?!
+Once everyone was ready it was time to make our way to Ness Gardens and what better way to do it than in a vintage car called Hilda the Hillman for the bridesmaids and a 1954 Rover 90 for Rachel and her dad?!
 And how dapper did the chauffeurs Nigel and David look?!

 Now anyone who follows my work regularly will know that I shoot quite a lot at Ness Gardens, good job I love it!
 Every time I go Jen and the team there are always so friendly and professional, really going out of their way to make sure everything runs smoothly for the couple and their guests.
 The gardens themselves looked as stunning as ever but with it being an autumn wedding it was really interesting to see how different it looked to my usual spring and summer weddings!
 We got really lucky with the weather so the outdoor ceremony could go ahead as planned.

 Rachel and the bridesmaids made their way over the little foot bridge to an acoustic version of “Intro” by The XX played by their friend Simon.
-Rachel and Adam then read their own vows during a beautiful, funny and emotional ceremony.
+Rachel and Adam then read their own vows during a beautiful, funny and emotional ceremony (look out for the shot of Rachel crying!)
 They also incorporated readings from The Velveteen Rabbit which was one of Rachel and her mum’s favourite childhood stories, expertly read by their friend Helen, and an extract from Love in the Time of Cholera chosen and read by Steven, Adam’s oldest friend.

 Once the ceremony was finished and all the tears wiped away the couple had time to relax with their loved ones for afternoon tea and a smattering of bubbles instead of confetti!
 The guests were then taken to have their portraits taken by John and Kate of The Victorian Photographer.
 These were not any old portraits (like the ones I do!) oh no!
 They were made using a technique called wet-plate photography.
 Well what did you expect from Rachel?!
 The whole process is time consuming but just take a look at the results, bloody stunning!